top of page

 Playing chess offers numerous cognitive and personal benefits.
 It enhances intelligence, memory, and problem-solving skills while promoting strategic thinking and creativity.
 Additionally, chess can improve focus, patience, and resilience, and even positively impact mental health by potentially reducing symptoms of ADHD and promoting relaxation.

-Chess Club @ Bendale Library
+Chess Club @ Public Library

-Instructor: Emily
+Host/Instructor: Emily

 Free Drop-In Program - 14 Sessions